- Image 1 of 3

-BEIJING – China's air force said Saturday that it has conducted a combat air patrol over disputed areas of the South China Sea to improve its fighting ability.
+BEIJING – China's air force says it has conducted a combat air patrol over disputed areas of the South China Sea to improve its fighting ability.

 The announcement comes after Beijing said it wanted to tamp down tensions following its strong rejection of an international tribunal that ruled that its claim to virtually all of the South China Sea has no legal basis.

-The air force didn't say when the exercises took place.
+The announcement Saturday didn't mention when the exercises took place.
 Last month, after the July 12 ruling, the air force said that it had conducted patrols over the South China Sea and would make it "a regular practice."

-Air force spokesman Senior Col. Shen Jinke said in an online statement that the patrol was "to enhance combat capabilities to deal with various security threats" and to safeguard the country's sovereignty and maritime rights and interests.
+In a statement, air force spokesman Senior Col. Shen Jinke said the patrol was "to enhance combat capabilities to deal with various security threats" and to safeguard the country's sovereignty.